Common Approaches to Market Segmentation

 For market segmentation purposes, personality is defined as long-lasting characteristics and behaviors of a person that shape how they cope and respond to their environment.
 Consumption of particular products or brands relates to consumer personality.
 For example, risk-seeking individuals are attracted to extreme sports and travel, and extroverts tend to dress conspicuously.

-Social class segmentation identifies individuals based on a combination of socioeconomic such as education, occupation, income, family background, and attitudes related to these factors.
+Social class segmentation identifies individuals based on a combination of socioeconomic factors such as education, occupation, income, family background, and attitudes related to these factors.

 Lifestyle segmentation refers to the orientation that an individual or a group has toward consuming products, work, and play and can be defined as a pattern of attitudes, interests, and opinions held by a person.
 Lifestyle segmentation has become very popular with marketers, because of the availability of consumer data, measurement devices and instruments, and the intuitive categories that result from this process.
 As a result, producers target versions of their products and their promotions to various lifestyle segments.
 For example, U.S. companies like All State Insurance are designing special programs for the good driver, who has been extensively characterized through a lifestyle segmentation approach.